lisatitshall/real-estate-stats/README.md

 - Step 7: Use ANOVA to see whether mean house price differs by township
 - Step 8: Use correlation to assess the relationship between price, size and distance from town
 - Step 9: Try fitting a linear regression model to predict house price from a combination of variables
+- Step 10: See if ANCOVA performs better than linear regression

 ## Findings